Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs/Important questions.md

 3. **Test in the UAT environment:** Test the implementation in the UAT environment.
 To find AAs that are live in UAT on ReBiT 2.x, refer to [this link](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Readiness_of_AAs.md).

-4. **Get certified:** Get the FIP/FIU certified.
+4. **Get certified:** Get the FIP/FIU implementation certified.
 Check the status of certifiers' readiness at [this link](https://github.com/Sahamati/Ecosystem-Readiness-for-ReBIT-2.x-specs-/blob/main/Status_of_Certifiers.md).

 ## Do entities need to create a new entry in the CR for their version implementation of ReBit 2.x specs?